RunLLM/gitbook/example-workflows/using-parameters.md

 <!-- ------------- New Cell ------------ -->

-# Using Parameters Tutorial
+# Workflow Parameters Tutorial

-This is a quick tutorial that will demonstrate how to parameterize your Aqueduct flows.
+This is a quick tutorial that will demonstrate how workflows can be parameterized with Aqeuduct.

+**You can find and download this notebook on GitHub [here](https://github.com/aqueducthq/aqueduct/blob/main/examples/parameterization/Using%20Parameters.ipynb).**

+**Throughout this notebook, you'll see a decorator (`@aq.op`) above functions.
+This decorator allows Aqueduct to run your functions as a part of a workflow automatically.**